kvssankar/git-ultimate-cloner-npm/README.md

     git clone <repo-url>
     cd repository-name
     code .
-    ----open terminal in vs code----
+    open terminal in vs code
     npm install

 # What does it do?